lepture/shibuya/docs/contributing/roadmap.rst

 --------------

 When searching in the search input, show a popup with instant results.
-This could be done by calling the search script manually.
+This could be done by the bellow extensions:

+- :bdg-success:`DONE` :ref:`docsearch`
+- :bdg-warning:`TODO` readthedocs-sphinx-search